How to deal with winter damage to shrubs….

 She advises you to clear weeds around the roots, so that shrubs aren’t having to compete for nutrition.
 ‘A layer of mulch will probably help, too.’
 She doesn’t think high dosage fertilisers will necessarily help, but a few inches of garden compost, well-rotted manure or mushroom compost is a good idea.

-But she is encouraged by ‘the scratch test’.
+So she tries to see if it is still alive with ‘the scratch test’.
 Scratch away a little bit of bark with your finger or a knife.
 If there’s green underneath, then the plant is still alive.
 There is green under the bark of the pittosporum.

 You can see Matt Jackson going into more detail about this test here in this video: